Sayreville, New Jersey: Redevelopment

 Although the borough remains an industrial community, the addition of many technology companies and a growing residential population has changed the landscape of this central New Jersey town.

-Randy Corman, Executive Director of the Sayreville Economic and Redevelopment Agency, has been heading up the development of the parcel of land commonly referred to as the National Lead Site / Amboy Cinemas lot since about 2000.
-This new development would clear woods, trees, and wetlands and install an entire city complete with commercial, industrial, residential, and recreational facilities, all near the Middlesex County Utilities Authority (Sewerage Authority) and the Middlesex County Fire Academy.
-There has also been much litigation as to the makeup of the members and public opinion about this project has never been put to a ballot.
-In addition, it has been claimed that closed-door meetings have been held in violation of the state's Open Public Meetings Act.
+Himanshu Shah, Executive Director of the Sayreville Economic and Redevelopment Agency, is heading up the development of the parcel of land commonly referred to as the National Lead Site.
+The new project is known as Riverton.
+This new $2.5 billion, mixed-use redevelopment project will be anchored by a Bass Pro Shop, expected to open by fall 2026.
+It is considered to be one of the largest and most significant redevelopment projects of a brownfield in the history of New Jersey.

 The master plan of the area was finalized in 2012, with plans to create a mixed-use development which includes a shopping center, luxury mall, apartments, town homes, offices, and multiple marinas.
 Phase 1 of the plan has begun construction as of 2013.
 Plans include a luxury mall with 1200000 sqft of space, 620000 sqft of luxury shopping, entertainment, restaurants and groceries, a 200000 sqft Bass Pro Shops, a 700000 sqft regional power center, 1,400 apartments and 600 homes, along with waterfront dining, hotels and office space.